hyperledger-solang/solang/docs/language/contracts.rst

   }

 A constructor can have any number of arguments.
-If a constructor has arguments, those arguments must be supplied when the contract is deployed.
+If a constructor has arguments, they must be supplied when the contract is deployed.

 If a contract is expected to receive value on instantiation, the constructor should be declared ``payable``.